centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 stalking_options             This directive determines which service states "stalking" is enabled for.
 Valid options are a combination of one or more
                              of the following: o = stalk on OK states, w = stalk on WARNING states, u = stalk on UNKNOWN states, and c = stalk on
                              CRITICAL states.
-More information on state stalking can be found :ref:`here <state_stalking>`. notes                        This directive is used to define an optional string of notes pertaining to the service. notes_url                    This directive is used to define an optional URL that can be used to provide more information about the service.
-Any valid URL can be used.
-This can be very useful if you want to make detailed information on the service, emergency contact methods, etc. available to other support staff. action_url                   This directive is used to define an optional URL that can be used to provide more actions to be performed on the service.
-Any valid URL can be used. icon_image                   This variable is used to define the name of a GIF, PNG, or JPG image that should be associated with this service.
-The image will look best if it is 40x40 pixels in size.
-Images for services are assumed to be in the ``logos/`` subdirectory in your HTML images directory (i.e. ``/usr/local/centengine/share/images/logos``). icon_image_alt               This variable is used to define an optional string that is used in the ALT tag of the image specified by the
-                             <icon_image> argument.
+More information on state stalking can be found :ref:`here <state_stalking>`.
 ============================ =========================================================================================================================

 .. _obj_def_servicegroup: